 - if you have not been pregnant or if you were older than 30 years old at the birth of your first child.
-An early first full term pregnancy (before age 20) seems to have a protective effect on the cells in the milk ducts and such women have a lower than average risk of breast cancer
+An early first full-term pregnancy (before age 20) seems to have a protective effect on the cells in the milk ducts, and women who have had one have a lower-than-average risk of breast cancer.

 Previous breast biopsies